reach-sh/reach-lang/docs/dev/src/en/essentials/backend-programming/reach-types/index.md

 });
 ```

 `API` arguments include a name and an interface comprised of methods available in frontends via the `ctc.apis` object.
 The return value is an object whose fields are the interface methods.
 The object may be used in the `.api` component of [fork](/en/essentials/backend-programming/reach-statements/#fork) and [parallelReduce](/en/essentials/backend-programming/reach-statements/#parallelreduce) expressions.
-Each object method must occur exactly once in the entire program.
+Each method must occur exactly once in the entire program.
 See [this example](https://github.com/reach-sh/reach-lang/blob/master/examples/api-full/index.rsh).

 # Array